 - You’d need to contact a sales representative for an accurate quote.

 - Our research has shown that licenses tend to start at around $600.00 per year for every 5 users.

-UKG Pro goes beyond payroll and offers a comprehensive suite of features tailored for enterprise-level organizations.
-Its robust capabilities serve as an exceptional payroll + HR solution, well suited for large teams with a global headcount of at least 1,000.
+UKG goes beyond payroll and offers a comprehensive suite of features tailored for enterprise-level organizations.
+Its robust capabilities serve as an exceptional payroll + HR solution, well suited for large teams with a global headcount, but also smaller businesses with over 50 employees.

 15Five’s Perform module comes with employee management tools to conduct performance reviews, check employees’ role clarity, identify strengths, and help them have a career vision.
 A unique thing managers can through this module is adjust employee scores in real-time during a calibration session.